UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: BACKGROUND ON 5G NR PUCCH FORMAT 0

-This method recovers the phase rotation $\alpha$ by taking the 12-point DFT of $y(n)\cdot \bar{r}^{*}_{u,v} (n)$.
-Since $y(n)=e^{j \alpha n}\cdot \bar{r}_{u,v}(n)$, the multiplication of the base sequence $\bar{r}_{u,v}$ with its complex conjugate forces it to unity.
-The 12-point DFT of the resultant exponential term $e^{j \alpha n}$ results in a peak at $\alpha$.
-This is shown in Figure~\ref{fig: correlation_1_ue} with a correlation peak at $index = 4$.
-The correlation index corresponding to the maximum correlation amplitude is taken as the estimated $\alpha$ value.
-Recall from~\eqref{eq: alpha} that $\alpha$ is a combination of $m_{0}$, $m_{cs}$ and $n_{cs}$.
-Therefore, upon the subtraction of $m_{0} + n_{cs}$ from $\alpha$ (subtraction is modulo 12), the UCI-specific cyclic shift $m_{cs}$ remains.
-In scenarios where multiple users ($N_{UE}$ of them) transmit PUCCH Format 0 signals in the same time-frequency location, the DFT algorithm selects the top $N_{UE}$ peaks from the DFT output and uses them to determine the $m_{cs}$ for each of the $N_{UE}$ multiplexed UEs.
+where $(a)$ follows from the fact that $\|\bar{r}_{u,v} (k)\|^2=1$.
+Note that the noise $w(k)$ is omitted for the sake of being concise.
+Since the signal spans only one RB (for a $30$ kHz sub carrier spacing, this corresponds to $360$ KHz), a flat fading channel is assumed, \i.e., $h_m(k) = h_m$ for $k=0,1, \dots, 11$.
+Hence, we obtain} { } {We observe that $\tilde{y}(k)$ is a sum of complex exponentials with unknown weights, and the goal is to obtain the frequencies $\alpha_m$ of the different complex exponentials.
+A 12 point DFT is then applied to $\tilde{y}(k)$ which will peak at the frequencies that are present, i.e., } { } {Based on the constraints sets, the number of users, the location of the peaks of $\hat{y}(k)$ correspond to different $\alpha_{m}$ values.
+This is illustrated in Figure~\ref{fig: correlation_1_ue} with a correlation peak at $\text{index} = 4$.
+The correlation index corresponding to the maximum correlation amplitude is taken as the estimated value $\alpha_{m}$.
+Recall from Eq.~\eqref{eq: alpha} that $\alpha$ is a combination of $m_{0}$, $m_{cs}$ and $n_{cs}$.
+Therefore, after subtracting $m_{0} + n_{cs}$ from $\alpha$ (subtraction is modulo 12), the cyclic shift specific to UCI $m_{cs}$ remains.
+In scenarios where multiple users ($N_{UE}$ of them) transmit PUCCH Format 0 signals at the same time-frequency location, the DFT-based correlation algorithm {\em selects the top $N_{UE}$ peaks from the DFT output} and uses them to determine $m_{cs}$ values for each of the $N_{UE}$ multiplexed UEs.
 Figure~\ref{fig: correlation_3_ue} shows an example in which 3 UEs are multiplexed.
-In this case, we select the top 3 peaks (at $index = 4, 6,$ and $8$) as $\alpha$ values.
+In this case, we select the top 3 peaks (at $\text{index} = 4, 6, \text{and } 8$) as $\alpha_m$ values.}

-We observe that while the above works in literature do provide false and missed detection performance analysis, they are based on fixed thresholds that are specific to a certain scenario and derived from lengthy Monte Carlo simulations.
-Another significant element that is not considered in~\cite{kim2020performance, tadavarty2021performance, phan2021enhanced} and considered only to some extent in~\cite{5gtbiitm} is the multiplexing of multiple UEs in the same resources.

-It is not clear how the thresholds in the above work and implementations extend to multiplexed UEs.
-Furthermore, fixed thresholds do not account for the received signal power variations that are caused due to variations in gains of hardware elements such as the LNA and due to varying locations of the multiplexed UEs.
-For example, a true transmission with large distance-based path loss could be misclassified as false if a fixed threshold is used.

-Finding a one-size-fits-all threshold for various channel environments and multiplexed UEs is non-trivial.
-This has led us to explore an AI/ML-based data-driven approach in which a receiver could be designed directly from the raw frequency domain signals rather than correlation values.
-We apply similar techniques here.
-The IQ samples in the received resource block are analogous to pixel values in an image.
-Hence, models that work for image classification could potentially work here too.